 The NRL are committed to promoting a safe environment for all Children and and Young People and to assisting staff, officials, players, coaches, members and volunteers to recognise child protection issues and safeguarding procedures.
 As a sport, we must always place the safety and welfare of Children and Young People above all other considerations.

 Rugby league administrators, officials, members and volunteers often have a high level of interaction with Children and Young People.
 As such, they play a major part in providing a safe and positive environment for them to participate.
 Coaches, in particular, work closely with Children and Young People, and have important responsibilities for ensuring their safety and welfare.

-The NRL are currently developing the Safeguarding Children and Young People Framework for those who participate in the game of rugby league.
+The NRL have developed the Safeguarding Children and Young People Framework for those who participate in the game of rugby league.

 If you have any issues you would like to report to the NRL please contact us via firstname.lastname@example.org.